Fj00/CEL/README.md

 I plan on making a spreadsheet containing this list, Kenji's list, Dani's list, and also the union of CSW19 and NWL18, making sure to point out the removed words from NWL20.
 The list will contain ngram scores for 2-3 words, as well as the frequency score for all words.
 In addition, there will be columns for first letter and number of letters, which will help for sorting and filtering.
 The purpose will be to accomplish all the next steps in one location.

 I created a list of both 2 and 3 letter words, however there will probably be a need to crowdsource the smaller words, especially by non-competitive players.
 Being as objective as possible probably can't compete with the combined opinion of hundreds or thousands of players for whom the list was created.
+Maybe a survey with all the 2s and maybe 3s needs to be created and sent to the appropriate audience for validation.

 ## Twitch Shoutouts